Professor Peter Waldron

 We are all from different backgrounds and walks of life, but we all collectively, and positively, work together to enrich and develop The Papillon Project.
 We are all very friendly, approachable, incredibly dedicated and really value each other's areas of experience and expertise.
 We also enjoy laughing at each others jokes and funny stories from time to time!

-The Papillon Project is made of four main groups that make our charitable work possible:
+The Papillon Project is made of five main groups that make our charitable work possible.
+Of course, in reality, we all work as big team of people to help to impact the lives of young people:

 They have ultimate responsibility for The Papillon Project as a charity and are accountable to The Charity Commission.

-We are incredibly lucky to have a great many wonderful volunteers who are extremely dedicated to supporting our charitable work.
-From our school volunteers to our events volunteers, The Papillon Project simply would not run without these extremely kind people.
-Our most experienced school volunteers are given the title 'Allotment Guru' and they continue to support a school allotment project that is local to them.
-Some of our volunteers are also 'Buddies' (supportive friends) of the charity.
+We are incredibly lucky to have a great many wonderful volunteers who are extremely dedicated to supporting our charitable work every year.
+From our school volunteers to our events volunteers, The Papillon Project simply would not run without these extremely kind and wonderful people.

 Peter has spent his career as an academic historian, specialising in the history of modern Russia.
 He grew up in north east England and was a student in London, as well as spending time studying and working in Finland and the then Soviet Union.
 He taught at the University of East Anglia for nearly 15 years, publishing widely on Russian history, and is now emeritus professor of history.
 As a counterweight to the world of books and archives, Peter has always had a strong attachment to the outdoors, enjoying hiking, running and cycling.
 The north Norfolk coast is a particular favourite while, further afield – and as a contrast to the East Anglian landscape – the Swiss Alps have always been a challenge.
 Committed to sustainability and to the importance of rounded and broad education, he is keen to offer support to the Papillon Project.